cneralich/vault-aws-dr-performance-replication/README.md

 - vault write sys/replication/dr/secondary/enable token=<TOKEN_FROM_A>

+# ADDITIONAL NOTES
-# NOTES ON STANDBY NODES
+## STANDBY NODES
-- Three nodes per Cluster
+- There are three nodes per Cluster created by default
-- The above doesn't cover the standy nodes, but they can each be accessed via SSH
+- The above steps don't cover the standy nodes, but they can each be accessed via SSH
+    - ssh -i <PATH_TO_KEY> ubuntu@<PUBLIC_IP>).
+The list of Public IPs for each cluster will be avialable as an ouput.
     - sudo systemctl restart vault
     - vault login <TOKEN>

+## UI ACCESS
+- The UI for each cluster can be accessed by visiting the respective links included in the initial output.
+- Use this to show primary/secondary 'enabled' status.